Skip to main content

 Model 3 and Model Y: Step-by-Step

-Per Tesla's official procedure, the cabin air filter is accessed from the front passenger footwell (not behind the glovebox).
+Per Tesla's official procedure, the cabin air filter is accessed from the front passenger footwell (not behind the glovebox like many other cars).

 Tools Needed